royzah/royzah/README.md

   <img src="https://user-images.githubusercontent.com/74038190/212284158-e840e285-664b-44d7-b79b-e264b5e54825.gif" width="400">
 </p>

-- Mastered "it works on my machine"
+- Mastered "it works on my machine" (the machine is NixOS, good luck reproducing)
 - Can create infinite loops in any language
 - Expert at turning simple tasks into complex problems (got a PhD doing this)
 - Work-life balance (still in beta)